AlejandroBryan/my-flixx/README.md

 git clone https://github.com/AlejandroBryan/movie-api.git

 2- install all dependencies and devdependencies.

 npm install

 3- run the application.

-npm start
+npm run dev

 the server will start running on port http://localhost:5000

+npm run production

+this command will create the `\dist` file which our production ready code.